haarit19058/hyprland-nvim-config/howToBuildArchHyper.md

 # Installing the base Arch system
 First of all download the iso file and burn it on the drive using rufus.
 Now make a free partition using the disk manager in windows.
-Free means unallocated space.
+Free means unallocated spac

 Now boot into the pendrive from bios and run following commands.